MailToolbox/mail_plugger/docs/usage_of_fake_plugger_in_script_or_console.md

 # => #<Mail::Message:1880, Multipart: false, Headers: <Date: Sat, 05 Jun 2021 15:14:40 +0200>, <From: from@example.com>, <To: to@example.com>, <Message-ID: <60bb78c033c63_390e70834920@server.local.mail>>, <Subject: Test email>, <Mime-Version: 1.0>, <Content-Type: text/plain>, <Content-Transfer-Encoding: 7bit>>
 ```

-Let's try to manipulate the response and add `return_response: true` like above.
+Let's try to manipulate the response and add `return_response: true`, like above.

 ```ruby
 mail = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')